How to applyFollow this simple guide for postgraduate how to apply advice for all taught and research degrees

-Search our online CPPD prospectus for your programme, module or study day and follow the online application instructions that come with guidance notes.
-If you are being sponsored by your NHS Trust, you must discuss your application with your line manager before applying as your manager will authorise it online through your application.
+Search our online CPPD prospectus for your programme, module or study day and follow the online application instructions.
+If you're being sponsored by your NHS Trust, make sure you discuss your application with your line manager before applying, as your manager will authorise it online through your application.

-All applicants must also return a completed Equal Opportunities form (DOC File 326 KB) with your application.
+You'll also need to return a completed Equal Opportunities form (DOC File 326 KB) with your application.
 If the course you're applying for needs one or more references complete a downloaded Reference Request for Study Form 12/13 (DOC File 342 KB) and our Information for Referees (DOC File 330 KB).

 Our Additional Information Form must be completed if the course you are applying for requires: